Hejtmus/Hejtmus/README.md

 ### Python development

-After I went full-time Linux, I have decided to make my very first program, but real program, with installation script and desktop entry - I made SmartCalc.
+After I went full-time Linux (December 2017), I have decided to make my very first program, but real program, with installation script and desktop entry - I made SmartCalc.
 It was simple CLI program, just one python script that prompts user what mathematical operation shall be done, and then redirects to another script that prompts user value and outputs computed value.

 During development of this app, I heard somewhere "Doing installers is difficult" and "GUI is extremely technically difficult".
 Because I was programmer less than year, I wanted to prove to myself, that I'm good.
 I decided to pack SmartCalc into debian package.

 ### Making Debian packages

 Now this was a challage, with pathetic Debian documentation and 1 good, but deprecated video on YT.
 I was still adding features into SmartCalc, but significant amount of time I invested into DEB package.
-It took 4 months of searching web, watching videos, guessing how debian packages work and reading dpkg, dh and other manuals.
-I consider that time investment as worth, because I successfully packaged my app into DEB installer and most importantly I have developed problem solving skills.
+It took 2 months (but felt like 4) of searching web, watching videos, guessing how debian packages work and reading dpkg, dh and other manuals.
+I consider that time investment as worth (February 2018), because I successfully packaged my app into DEB installer and most importantly I have developed problem solving skills.
 Next 2 months I dedicated to optimalisation of packaging app.

 ### Snap packages